Are naval architecture students overloaded with work?

 • Enhanced availability of staff for consultation on academic and personal concerns.

-Strengthening these elements helps students manage workload and supports both attainment and confidence.
+Strengthening these elements reduces uncertainty, which is often as draining as the workload itself.
+It also supports both attainment and confidence.

 How do students build community under stress?

-Shared challenges foster stronger bonds.
-Students form informal networks to share resources, advice and moral support.
-Staff can amplify this by structuring peer learning, study groups and project collaborations, and by maintaining low‑stakes social spaces that sustain belonging.
-This reduces isolation and distributes problem-solving across the cohort.
+Shared challenges often foster stronger bonds.
+Students form informal networks to share resources, interpret expectations and offer moral support when pressure is high.
+Staff can reinforce that benefit by structuring peer learning, study groups and project collaborations, while maintaining low‑stakes social spaces that sustain belonging.
+This reduces isolation and makes it easier for students to ask for help before workload problems compound.

 What should programmes change now?